 Herringham Primary Academy, Essex (370 pupils)

-successfully recieved match funding from a parent at their school:
+successfully received match funding from a school parent: 'We were

-'We were approached by a parent who works for a company offering
+approached by a parent who works for a company offering match

-match funding for their employees - up to £6,000 per year ad no
+funding for their employees - up to £6,000 per year, and no more

-more than £1,500 each time.
-Her company match funds against the
+than £1,500 each time.
+Her company match funds against the overall

-overall amount raised at that event.
-There was one form to fill in
+amount raised at an event.
+There was one form to fill in, for the

-for the company to prove who we were and we had to provide bank
+company to prove who we were, and we were asked to provide bank

-account detaisl, etc, but after that it's been plain sailing.
-We
+account details, but after that it's been plain sailing.
+We simply

-simply give our parent a cheque payable to her company for the
+give our parent a cheque payable to her company for the total

 amount raised.
 Providing it's banked before the end of the month,

-the doubled amount is paid directly into our PTA bank account by
+double the amount is paid directly into our PTA bank account by the

 A quick internet search will give you a list of organisations